 -

 Test and Refine: Thoroughly test the exercise to identify any bugs, usability issues, or content errors.
-Refine the design and functionality based on user feedback and testing results Small thing, real impact..
+Refine the design and functionality based on user feedback and testing results And that's really what it comes down to..

 Technical Considerations